icook/yota/docs/AJAX.rst

 in the Validators section.

     :param object data: This is information directly generated from your :meth:`Form.success_header_generate` function.
-It is freqently a message to display, or a custom success function.
+It is setup to display some sort of message that applies to the entire form such as an error working with the database, or proper submission of the data.
+In addition, some special key values can be set to trigger the execution of builtin convenience methods, such as redirection of the browser.
+        More on this in Success Actions.

     :param object ids: This is the return information from the :meth:`Node.json_identifiers` function **for the start Node**.
 It was